 How To Stop Mold From Growing In Your Trays

 It can be a bit of a balancing act, but you’ll get the hang of it in no time.
-Here’s how to keep mold from growing back…
+Here’s how to it from coming back…

-This airflow also has the added benefit of strengthening your seedlings too!
-Just make sure to keep a close eye on the moisture level, because the fan will dry the soil out faster.
+This airflow also has the added benefit of strengthening the tiny starts too.
+Keep a close eye on the moisture level though, because the fan will dry the soil out much faster.

-Like I mentioned above, it’s very important that your seedlings get good airflow.
-Overcrowded seedlings can prevent proper airflow, which means the mold will likely grow back.
+Like I mentioned above, it’s very important that your flats get good airflow.
+Overcrowded seedlings can prevent proper circulation, which means the mold will likely grow back.

 How To Prevent Mold On Seedlings

-Disinfect your seed flats – Mold spores can lay dormant in seedling trays, and regrow year after year.
+Mold spores can lay dormant in dirty trays, and regrow year after year.
 So, it’s always a good idea to wash and disinfect your equipment between uses.

-More Seedling Care Posts You Might Like
+More Seedling Posts You Might Like

 Share your tips for controlling and getting rid of mold on seedlings in the comments below.